mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 A machine on the same network as the BeagleBone.

 ##1.
 Download and unpack pre-made images
-Download our automatic builds which will contain the neccessary images for this exercise.
+If you already have [built a Yocto image with Mender](../../Artifacts/Building-Mender-Yocto-image), please move on to [next section](#2-install-first-sdimg-image-on-beaglebone).
+If you don't have any image to test, you can download our automatic builds which will contain the neccessary images for this exercise.

 On your machine type: